 After finishing this course you should be able to

-Here's a tentative timeline, deadlines and other dates are still subject to change.
+Here's a tentative timeline, deadlines and other dates might still be subject to change.

 This course is for…